rezwanahmedsami/routemamba/README.md

 ## video tutorial:
 Check this full guided video tutorial:
-[Video tutorial of routemamba.min.js](https://youtu.be/8DB2wYQZyZY)(Note: This video is to use routemamba js. elvator js was previous name of routemamba.)
+[Video tutorial of routemamba.min.js](https://youtube.com/playlist?list=PLWeKWwtQYN-RIDzc4ZuruoYeU1HkuRpC_)(Note: This video is to use routemamba js. elevator js was previous name of routemamba.)

 ## Installation guide